-10. Each society shall immediately after the election by it of Notice of election.
-50 the member or members of the Council give notice to the Registrar-General Minister of the names and addresses of the member or members so elected.
+11. Each society shall, immediately after the election by it of the member or members of the Council, give notice to the Minister 35 of the name, and addresses of the member or members so elected.

-First meeting
+First meeting.

-11. Upon the election and appointment of the Council, and within two months after the coming into operation of this Act, the Registrar-General Minister shall give notice in writing to those who have been so elected or appointed, and shall convene a meeting of the Council to be held in the City of Wellington at some place and date to be fixed by him during the last ten days of the month of January, nineteen hundred and nine.
+12. Upon the election and appointment of the Council, and within two months after the coming into operation of this Act, the Minister shall give notice in writing to those who have been so elected or appointed, and shall convene a meeting of the Council to be held in the 40 City of Wellington at some place and date to be fixed by him during the last ten days of the month of January, nineteen hundred and ten.